lahbabiceo/bright/README.md

 ## :date: Release Date for V1.0 (Tentative)

-We are targeting to release it by 13 September 2022.
+We are targeting to release it by 1 December 2022.

 ## Status: Not Usable.
 Just Started.
 We are in early development/ideation stage.